AMT Help Files

 5. Fill out the Variable name and Variable value as follows:

-1. Set the Variable name to JCL_LOG_CONFIG_FILE.
+1. Set the Variable name to AMT_JCL_LOG_CONFIG.

 2. Set the Variable value to point to the location of the JCL logging file.